What is coronavirus?

 How are cruise lines reacting?

-The continued threat of the coronavirus is forcing cruise lines to cancel and modify Asia sailings into March and April, impacting the $45 billion cruise line industry.
+The continued threat of the coronavirus is forcing cruise lines to cancel and modify sailings into March and April, impacting the $45 billion cruise line industry.

 How are hotels reacting?